LorenzDuremdes/Second-Brain/psychological trauma.md

 ## treatment
 1. **first step** to psychological trauma recovery (physiological)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 84]
 	1. sensing and identifying to later gain more control/redirect those bodily sensations
+2. “the pleasure of completed action” (psychological trauma)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+255]
+	1. when patients can physically experience what it would have felt like to fight back or run away, they relax, smile, and express a sense of completion

 # [[neuroscience]]
 ## [[cortex-based anxiety|cortex-]] + [[amygdala-based anxiety]]